Debarati9816/Debarati9816/README.md

 ## Projects
 ### Weather App Using API
 -This app for weather uses the OpenWeatherMap API to fetch weatger data.
 API calls are made using JavaScript's fetch function.
-When an user enters a city name and submits the search icon an API request is mande to fetch the weather datafor that location.
+When an user enters a city name and submits the search icon an API request is mande to fetch the weather data for that location.

 -The fatched weather data is parsed and displayed onthe website.
 This indicates current temperature, humidity, wind speed and description of the weather conditions.